Pritikin Super Bowl Fitness Challenge

 Every movement counts

-The researchers explained that sure, the sweaty hour we expend at the gym is important for our health, but so are other movements the other 15 hours of our waking day, like getting up from the computer every half hour and walking around.
+Scientists agree that the sweaty hour we expend at the gym is certainly important for our health, but so are additional movements the other hours of our waking day, like getting up from the computer every half hour and walking around.
 Or even just standing and stretching.
 Anything that gets our derrieres up is a very good thing because a prolonged period of inactivity, like three straight hours on the sofa watching a football game, slows down our metabolic processes.
-Into "shut down" mode goes an important enzyme, called lipoprotein lipase, which normally ferries fat from the bloodstream into our muscles.
-When this enzyme is on the fritz, the fat just sits – and accumulates – in our bloodstream.
-Not good.
-Over time, that fat can damage arteries and lead to heart attacks.

 So, take advantage of movement opportunities any and all times of the day.
 Going shopping?
 Park at the far end of parking lots.
 Seeing a client?
 Take stairs, not elevators.
 Need to make a phone call?
 Walk while you talk.
 Watching TV?
-Get up during the commercials.
+Put your remote on “pause” every 20 minutes and get up and march in place for two minutes.